zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

          block=Mesh

-The HTR geometry is input into CUBIT, an external code developed at Sandia Nationa Labs, via a CAD model to generate the computation mesh.
+The HTR geometry is input into CUBIT, an external code developed at Sandia National Labs, via a CAD model to generate the computation mesh.
 An internal INL tool is used to post-process the mesh to ensure consistency with the Serpent generated multi-group cross section library (i.e. material regions and equivalent regions).